 International Military Education and Training (IMET):

-In the framework of International Military Education and Training program the process of retraining Georgian Armed Forces military and civilian personnel has begun.
+In the framework of International Military Education and Training program the process of retraining Georgian Defence Forces military and civilian personnel has begun.
 The program embodies high level as well as intermediate and beginner level preparatory courses for commissioned officers and sergeants.

 Combating Terrorism Fellowship Program (CFTP):